 This program is delivered in a classroom based environment with access to a kitchen for practical components of the course.
-In addition students will also be required to undertake a practical placement in a workplace environment under supervision to ensure the student can perform the work as expressed in each unit of competency.
-Each unit is delivered and assessed as a standalone unit in a combination of face to face theory and demonstration sessions in the classroom and supported by practicals within the kitchen environment prior to undertaking the workplacement component of the course.
+Each unit is delivered and assessed as a standalone unit in a combination of face-to-face theory and demonstration sessions.